miharothl/und-drl-continuous-control/README.md

 ```
 ./rlab -h
 ```
-List of supported environments
+To list supported environments
 ```
 ./rlab -l
 ```
-To train banana environment
+To train the environment
 ```
 ./rlab -e reacher-multiple -t -vvvv
 ```
-To play banana environment with a dummy agent
+To play the environment with a dummy agent
 ```
 ./rlab -e reacher-multiple -p -vvvv
 ```